 Teach Healthier App Lesson: 750 points/submission

-The Teach Healthier App is a natural classroom and school tool that delivers fun nutrition and physical activity lessons.
+The Teach Healthier App is a handy classroom and school tool that helps educators deliver fun nutrition and physical activity lessons.
 Download the app and share a lesson with your students.
 Parents can also use the app at home!

 Mayor Challenge Video: 10,000 points